geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 - The growing scholarly graph, e.g. 'PID graph'
 - Implications for repositories and the question of 'authority of assertion'
-- Scholars' 'PID literacy' as an impediment to satisfactory scholarly objective description (and ergo discovery) This paper is to outline an emerging problem -- inadequately acknowledged in the literature or in the community.
+- Scholars' 'PID literacy' as an impediment to satisfactory scholarly objective description (and ergo discovery)

 ---